Over a year ago, life gave us a chance to make some major memories.

 After driving for three hours, we stopped for dinner in Farmington, New Mexico, the home of the Connie Mack World Series baseball tournament, played in August for the last 50 years.

-We decided to dine at Three Rivers Eatery and BrewHouse.It’s a historic building on the main street with a restaurant, distillery, and a brewery.
+We decided to dine at Three Rivers Eatery and BrewHouse.It’s a historic building on the main street with a restaurant, distillery, and brewery.

 The ambiance is hip and fun.
 We sat in the restaurant part and there was a nice place for the kids to play while waiting for the food to arrive.